-The application is reviewed and assessed by the Office of the Registrar to ensure that the minimum admissions requirements are met.
-After evaluation, the Registrar posts the result on the online facility, which the applicant can access using his/her temporary access identification number.
+The application is reviewed and assessed by the Admissions Committee to ensure that the minimum admissions requirements are met.
+After evaluation, the Committee posts the result on the online facility, which the applicant can access using his/her temporary access identification number.